-It is also unclear if the participants in the Orthosis Only group had regular follow-ups during the 8 weeks for splint modification or compliance check-in.
+It is also unclear if the participants in the Orthosis Only group had regular follow-ups during the 8 weeks for splint modification (splint for carpal tunnel occupational therapy) or compliance check-in.
 This return frequency would not necessarily directly replicate clinical application of an orthosis only treatment plan.

 Baysal, O., Altay, Z., Ozcan, C., Ertem, K., Yologlu, S., & Kayhan, A. (2006).
 Comparison of three conservative treatment protocols in carpal tunnel syndrome.
 International journal of clinical practice, 60(7), 820-828.